brendaleearmstrong/S3-FSJS-QAP3-MGE/README.md

 ---

-This project was developed as part of the Full Stack Software Development course.
+This project was developed as part of the Keyin College Full Stack Software Development course.
 It showcases the integration of frontend and backend technologies to build a complete web application.